GrischK/GrischK/README.md

 - 👋 Hi, I’m @GrischK
-- 👀 I’m interested in ...
+- 👀 I’m interested in Fulls-stack development projects,
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NestJs,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Green tech, or other nice projects,
 - 📫 How to reach me ...

 <!---